nikodemus/foolang/docs/design/012-record-implementation.md

    ...
 ```

-(Mockup, not the way it is going to be done.)
+(Mockup, not the way it is going to be done!)

 Having one type per constructor site in source location is too much: then the
 type is useless.